Second-order unconditionally stable time-filtered scheme for Cahn-Hilliard-Navier-Stokes system: Introduction

-This approximation $y^{n+1}$ is second-order, A-stable, and is implemented by adding only one line to the existing BE code.
-Many literature have confirmed that TF technique has the following advantages: (\rmnum{1}) It can improve the temporal accuracy of simple, low-order methods with negligible computational cost; (\rmnum{2}) It can remove the overdamping of BE scheme while remaining unconditionally energy stable (which is crucial for constructing numerical schemes of CHNS model); (\rmnum{3}) When employing the variable step-size technique, it can give a low cost error estimator for adapting the time-step size to ensure the time accuracy.
-TF technique was first proposed by Kwizak and Robert \cite{1971_ASEMIIMPLICITSCHEMEFORGRIDPOINTATMOSPHERICMODELSOFTHEPRIMITIVEEQUATIONS}, subsequently analyzed by Asselin \cite{1972_FrequencyFilterforTimeIntegrations} and improved by Williams \cite{2009_AProposedModificationtotheRobertAsselinTimeFilter,2010_TheRAWFilterAnImprovementtotheRobertAsselinFilterinSemiImplicitIntegrations}.
-From then on, TF has been widely employed in many scenarios, such as the Navier-Stokes equations \cite{2020_DeCaria_A_time_accurate_adaptive_discretization_for_fluid_flow_problems,2023_FengXinlong_Filtered_time_stepping_method_for_incompressible_Navier_Stokes_equations_with_variable_density}, Stokes-Darcy model \cite{2023_QinYi_Analysis_of_a_new_adaptive_time_filter_algorithm_for_the_unsteady_Stokes_Darcy_model}, natural convection problems\cite{2023_FengXinlong_Analysis_of_a_filtered_time_stepping_finite_element_method_for_natural_convection_problems,2025_FengXinlong_An_analysis_of_second_order_sav_filtered_time_stepping_finite_element_method_for_unsteady_natural_convection_problems}, etc. \\ In this work, we construct, analyze, and verify a low-complexity, linear, second-order in time, and unconditional energy-stable semi-discrete scheme for the CHNS model via the TF technique.
-We first apply the first-order, linear, and unconditionally stable semi-implicit BE method to discretize the CHNS model, where $f(\phi)$ is handled explicitly with a linear stabilization term; TF technique is then utilized to enhance the temporal accuracy from first- to second-order, without destroying the unconditional stability and the linearity.
-Unconditional energy stability and second-order temporal error estimations are analyzed and obtained.
-The main contributions are twofold: First, the newly second-order scheme requires only a single line of code per variable added into the first-order scheme, thus possessing almost the same computational complexity while achieving second-order in time.
-Second, the incorporation of the TF technique preserves the unconditional stability and linearity, thereby yielding an unconditional energy-stable and linear numerical scheme for the CHNS model. \\ The rest of the draft is organized as follows.
+\item \textbf{Step 3} : To \begin{itemize} \item improve temporal accuracy: $y^{n+1} = y^{n+1}_{TF}$, or \item serve as error estimator to adjust $\Delta t_{n+1}$ or $\Delta t_{n}$: $estimator = \|y^{n+1}_{TF} - y^{n+1}\|$. \end{itemize} \end{itemize} The TF technique was initially proposed by Kwizak and Robert\cite{1971_ASEMIIMPLICITSCHEMEFORGRIDPOINTATMOSPHERICMODELSOFTHEPRIMITIVEEQUATIONS}, subsequently subjected to theoretical analysis by Asselin et al. \cite{1972_FrequencyFilterforTimeIntegrations}, and further improved by Williams \cite{2009_AProposedModificationtotheRobertAsselinTimeFilter,2010_TheRAWFilterAnImprovementtotheRobertAsselinFilterinSemiImplicitIntegrations}.
+Since then, it has been widely applied to various models, such as the Navier-Stokes equations \cite{2020_DeCaria_A_time_accurate_adaptive_discretization_for_fluid_flow_problems,2023_FengXinlong_Filtered_time_stepping_method_for_incompressible_Navier_Stokes_equations_with_variable_density}, Stokes-Darcy model \cite{2023_QinYi_Analysis_of_a_new_adaptive_time_filter_algorithm_for_the_unsteady_Stokes_Darcy_model}, natural convection problems\cite{2023_FengXinlong_Analysis_of_a_filtered_time_stepping_finite_element_method_for_natural_convection_problems,2025_FengXinlong_An_analysis_of_second_order_sav_filtered_time_stepping_finite_element_method_for_unsteady_natural_convection_problems}, etc. However, due to the multi-variable nature, strong coupling effects, and high nonlinearity inherent in the CHNS model, the theoretical analysis of numerical schemes incorporating the TF technique remains particularly challenging and complex.\\ In this work, we introduce the TF technique into the CHNS model to construct several novel semi-discrete schemes that are first-order or second-order in time.
+Firstly, we employ the first-order BE method to discretize the CHNS model, where $f(\phi)$ is treated either fully implicitly or explicitly with a linear stabilization term.
+Subsequently, we utilize the TF technique to elevate the temporal accuracy from first-order to second-order.
+Furthermore, we theoretically analyze and prove the unconditional energy stability and second-order temporal error estimates of the proposed schemes. \\ The main research conclusions of this work are outlined as follows: Our newly formulated second-order scheme accommodates constant, variable, and adaptive time-step alike.
+It offers minimal implementation complexity, necessitating only a single line of code modification to upgrade from the existing first-order scheme.
+Consequently, second-order temporal accuracy is achieved for all variables at a negligible computational expense.
+We rigorously demonstrate the unconditional energy stability of this numerical discretization approach.
+In comparison to energy-based adaptive schemes and conventional higher-order time semi-discretization methods, the error estimators employed in our adaptive time-stepping semi-discrete schemes significantly reduce computational overhead.\\ The rest of work is organized as follows.
 Some notations and preliminaries are given in Section \ref{section-notations-preliminaries}.
-The time filter scheme is presented in Section \ref{section-3} for the CHNS model and then, the unconditional energy stability is proven.
-In Section \ref{section_numerical_analysis}, error estimations are analyzed, and finally, in Section \ref{section_numerical_tests}, theoretical analyses of the time filter scheme are confirmed by several numerical experiments.
+The time-filtered scheme is presented in Section \ref{section-3} for the CHNS model and then, the unconditional energy stability is proved.
+In Section \ref{section_numerical_analysis}, the error estimations are analyzed, and finally, in Section \ref{section_numerical_tests}, theoretical analyses of the time-filtered scheme are confirmed by several numerical experiments.